An Introduction to Regional Partitioning with Spanner

 Create a database

-Create partition
+Create a partition

-Create a placement
+Create a move

-Create a table with a placement key
+Create a table with a placement key.

 INSERT